 Meals Included: Breakfast, Lunch and Dinner

-Wildlife Park: In the morning your guide takes you to a wildlife immersion park that is made up of three open and interactive environments (the Rainforest, the Wetlands and the Grasslands) for guests and animals to mingle in a natural setting.
-Hundreds of animals are housed on the property, including kangaroos, wallabies, laughing kookaburras, goannas, quolls, snakes, lorikeets, tree kangaroos, owls, koalas and an assortment of other Aussie animals, all of which are in need of proper enclosures, feeding and care.
+Wildlife Park: In the morning your guide takes you to a wildlife immersion park that is made up of three open and interactive environments (the Rainforest, the Wetlands and the Grasslands) for guests and animals to mingle in a natural setting. .
+Hundreds of animals are housed on the property, including kangaroos, wallabies, laughing kookaburras, goannas, quolls, snakes, lorikeets, tree kangaroos, owls, koalas and an assortment of other Aussie animals, many of which were rescued and nursed back to health.

-Aboriginal-Guided Rainforest Walk: You discover Mossman Gorge and its surrounding wilderness, an area sacred to the Kuku Yalanji.
-The Kuku Yalanji are one of the only tribal rainforest people in Australia who still have their own culture and language, and this afternoon you are welcomed by an aboriginal guide for a walk to see the rainforest through indigenous eyes.
+Rainforest Walk With Indigenous Guide: You discover Mossman Gorge and its surrounding wilderness, an area sacred to the Kuku Yalanji.
+The Kuku Yalanji are one of the only tribal rainforest people in Australia who still have their own culture and language, and this afternoon you are welcomed by an Aboriginal guide for a walk to see the rainforest through indigenous eyes.
 You discover how aboriginal people found their way through dense rainforest and learn which native plants were used for food, fire and medicine.
 Your guide also explains how seasons dictated life and how modern life has affected their spirituality.
 This is a positive interaction with traditional owners during which you learn how they survived on this land for thousands of years.

 Daintree Rainforest Eco-Lodge: Later you enter the magical Daintree Rainforest – the oldest continuously growing rainforest on earth.
 Your Daintree lodge boasts an attractive swimming pool, guest laundry, BBQ area, and a superb location in the rainforest.
 Students sleep in dorm-style cabins with ensuites and air conditioning, and the sounds of the jungle surround you.